 Lumajang might not be as famous as the neighboring big urban cities Malang and Surabaya.
 However, this regency in East Java has stolen the spotlight with its Tumpak Sewu Waterfall.
 Both national and international tourists have raced to these waterfalls that plunge from 120 meters.

-The water source comes from the majestic Mount Semeru that travels down to Glidih River.
-The river then channels the water to Tumpak Sewu, the well-guarded treasure of Sidomulyo Village.
+The water source comes from the majestic Mount Semeru that travels down to the Glidih River.
+The river then channels the water to Tumpak Sewu, the well-guarded treasure of Sidomulyo village.
 Locals call this smaller version of Indonesia’s Niagara Coban Sewu Waterfall.

 The two have sewu at the end, which means a thousand in Javanese.
 This refers to the numerous cascades that go into free fall at the same time.
 Thus, they together create a thousand waterfalls, Tumpak Sewu, which covers the steep cliff sides.
 The distance between the main entrance and the waterfall is roughly 100 meters.

 Hundreds of snake-skin fruit trees greet the explorers with a narrow path in the middle.
 Soon, they will see the daunting track to get to the waterfalls.
 Visitors have to conquer lots of rickety bamboo staircases that stretch 800 meters long.
 This nerve-wracking trek pays off—Tumpak Sewu is waiting with its thousands of water curtains.

 Both local and international tourists will have to pay the same price to explore the waterfall and cave.
 Tickets to see the waterfall from the panorama viewpoint cost Rp20,000.
 Visitors will have to pay another Rp20,000 to see the waterfall from the bottom and another Rp10,000 for the cave ticket.